Gordon Ramsay: Charity work

 Ramsay has been involved in a series of charitable events and organisations.
 He fulfilled his aim of finishing 10 marathons in 10 years by running his 10th consecutive London Marathon on 26 April 2009, sponsoring the Scottish Spina Bifida Association.
 Ramsay has been Honorary Patron of the Scottish Spina Bifida Association since 2004, and in 2005 he launched The Gordon Ramsay "Buy a Brick" appeal to help the organisation raise funds to build a new Family Support Centre and Head Office in Glasgow.
 In 2006, he launched a new appeal to help the charity raise the funds required to continue to run the support centre: "What's your favourite 'F' Word?
 Gordon's is Fundraising."
 In November 2007, Ramsay hosted a St Andrew's Day Gala Dinner at Stirling Castle in aid of the Association and has now made this fundraising Gala Dinner an annual event.

 During March 2005, Ramsay teamed up with Indian chef Madhur Jaffrey to help the VSO, an international development charity group, to support its Spice Up Your Life event.
 The charity hoped to raise £100,000 for VSO's work in HIV and AIDS in India.
 The Ramsays were the first couple to become ambassadors for the women's charity Women's Aid in 2005.
 The couple ran the Flora Families marathon to support Women's Aid.
 In 2006, 2008, 2010, 2012, and 2014, Ramsay took part in the biennial charity event Soccer Aid to raise money for UNICEF.
-On 6 June 2010 he played for the Rest of the World team alongside former professional footballers Zinedine Zidane and Luís Figo as well as Hollywood actors Woody Harrelson, Mike Myers and Michael Sheen.
+On 6 June 2010 he played for the Rest of the World team alongside former professional footballers Zinedine Zidane and Luís Figo as well as Hollywood actors Woody Harrelson, Mike Myers, and Michael Sheen.
 The match took place at Old Trafford in Manchester and was won by the Rest of the World for the first time, the winning penalty scored by Harrelson in the shoot-out.
 On 28 August 2020, the media reported that Ramsay and his wife Tana had become ambassadors for Cornwall Air Ambulance.

-Life-threatening experience
+Life-threatening experiences

 In 2008, Ramsay was in Iceland's Westman Islands filming a puffin hunting segment when he lost his footing and fell during a descent off an 85 m cliff, landing in the icy water below.
 He was able to swim back up to the surface of the water by removing his heavy boots and waterproof clothing.
 His film crew, who rescued him by throwing him a rope, reported that he was submerged for at least 45 seconds.
 He later recalled, "I thought I was a goner.
 I was panicking and my lungs were filling with water.
 When I got to the top after getting my boots off, I was dazed and my head was totally massive."